-Fun Icebreaker Games For Substitute Teachers (With Worksheets)
+Fun Icebreaker Games For Substitute Teachers (Ice Breaker Questions with Worksheets)

-These fun icebreakers for substitute teachers will help you control the tempo of your school day while getting to know the students.
+These fun icebreaker games and worksheets for substitute teachers will help you control the tempo of your school day while getting to know the students.

 When you enter a new classroom you don’t know the students and you’re coming in cold.
 As the substitute teacher, you should quickly set the tone for the day before the students do.
-These icebreakers for substitute teachers will give the students the feeling that they are safe, that you are interested in getting to know them, and it’s a short time investment to achieve these goals.
+These icebreaker games and back-to-school ice breakers for subs will give the students the feeling that they are safe, that you are interested in getting to know them, and it’s a short time investment to achieve these goals.

 If you haven’t been taking the time to use icebreaker activities, give any of these a try and see how much it helps create an environment of positivity.
 Children want to be recognized, heard, and most importantly, understood.
 Let's break the ice!

-What are some fun icebreakers for substitute teachers?
+What are some fun icebreaker games for substitute teachers?

 Directions: Write two statements that are TRUE about yourself and one fictional (FALSE) statement about yourself.
 Write them in any order.
 We will see how well your classmates know you!
 You will collect the papers and read them to the class and keep a tally of how many students guess the correct one.